Use of the signal-averaged electrocardiogram in ischemic heart disease

 Sudden cardiac arrest (SCA) leading to sudden cardiac death (SCD) is a common problem in developed countries that is predominantly due to ventricular tachycardia (VT) or ventricular fibrillation (VF).
 (See "Pathophysiology and etiology of sudden cardiac arrest".)

 Use of the SAECG in patients with CHD will be reviewed here.
-The potential use of the SAECG in patients with nonischemic heart disease, syncope, cardiac transplantation, and arrhythmias are discussed separately.
+The potential use of the SAECG in patients with various forms of nonischemic heart disease, syncope, cardiac transplantation, and arrhythmias are discussed separately.
 (See "Use of the signal-averaged electrocardiogram in nonischemic heart disease and cardiac transplantation" and "Use of the signal-averaged electrocardiogram in arrhythmia evaluation and management".)

 PATIENTS WITH PRIOR VENTRICULAR TACHYARRHYTHMIAS